 We have an array of special events that occur throughout the year including The Catoctin Affair, Children’s Festival, and our Mental Health Matters to Me Fundraising Breakfast.
 A wide variety of time commitments and expertise levels are needed from event day volunteers to committees that meet regularly in the months leading up to an event.

-For more information about becoming a Special Events volunteer, please contact Kate Burke via email.
+For more information about becoming a Special Events volunteer, please contact Aubrey Treese via email.